jkomoros/prompt-garden/README.md

 Required parameters:
 - `query` - The value to use as the query point.
 It may be a pre-computed embedding or a string, in which case it will be first converted to an embedding, operating the same as how the `embedding` seed does.
 - `k` - (optional) The number of similar items to retrieve.
 The result will have a lenght of up to k.
 If not provided, defaults to 1.
+- `memory` - (optional) The name of the memory storage to use.
+If not provided, deafults to `environment.memory`

 Environment:
-- `memory` - The name of the memory to use when retrieving.
+- `memory` - The name of the memory to use when retrieving, unless `memory` is set on the seed.
 - *See also environment variables for `embedding`, which are used if value is text not yet an embedding*

 #### token_count